JonThom/2019-grakn-schemae/docs/source/schema_upper_BFO.rst

 :source: `BFO 2.0 OWL <https://raw.githubusercontent.com/BFO-ontology/BFO/v2.0/bfo.owl>`_
 :purl: http://purl.obolibrary.org/obo/BFO_0000140
 :elucidation: Basic Formal Ontology 2.0: a zero-dimensional continuant fiat boundary is a fiat point whose location is defined in relation to some material entity.
-:examples: the geographic North Pole; the quadripoint where the boundaries of Colorado, Utah, New Mexico, and Arizona meet
+:example: the geographic North Pole; the quadripoint where the boundaries of Colorado, Utah, New Mexico, and Arizona meet
 :Grakn parent: `immaterial-entity`_

 zero-dimensional-continuant-fiat-boundary